dart-lang/build/source_gen/source_gen/source_gen/README.md

 ### Generating files in different directories

+The output location for an input file can be changed:
+- when using `PartBuilder` or `LibraryBuilder`.
-When using shared-part builders which apply the `combining_builder` as part of the build, the output location for an input file can be changed.
+- when using `SharedPartBuilder` which apply the `combining_builder` as part of the build.

-By default, a `.g.dart` file next to the input is generated.
+By default, a `.g.dart` or `.some_name.dart` file is generated next to the input.

-To change this, set the `build_extensions` option on the combining builder.
+To change this, set the `build_extensions` option on the corresponding builder.
 In the options, `build_extensions` is a map from `String` to `String`, where the key is matches inputs and the value is a single build output.
 For more details on build extensions, see [the docs in the build package][outputs].